wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 lichen and rocky barrens.

-Caribou may swim between islands in the ocean for similar reasons that drive caribou swimming in freshwater (Leblond et al. 2016).
+Caribou may swim between islands in the ocean for similar reasons that drive caribou swimming in freshwater (Leblond, St-Laurent, and ’e 2016).
 We present two explanations for these swimming events, forage limitation (Miller 2002) and predator avoidance (Jeffery et al. 2007), and discuss why these swimming events appear to be relatively commonplace in the population.

 ## Forage limitation

+Forage limitation and over-grazing is a major concern for caribou populations
+(<span class="citeproc-not-found" data-reference-id="Schaefer_2016">**???**</span>)
+and could explain movement between islands.
+Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females
+(<span class="citeproc-not-found" data-reference-id="Schaefer_2016">**???**</span>).
-Forage limitation and over-grazing is a major concern for caribou populations (Schaefer et al. 2016; Zamin et al. 2017) and could explain movement between islands.
-Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2016).
-Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller et al. 1977).
-For very small islands, over-grazing by newly arrived caribou may rapidly deplete forage (Bergerud et al. 1990).
+Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
+For very small islands, over-grazing by newly arrived caribou may rapidly deplete forage (Bergerud, Ferguson, and Butler 1990).
 Without sea ice, movement from the mainland to an island, or between islands, requires caribou to assess the trade-off associated with swimming.

-This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987; Bradbury et al. 2015).
-Ideal Free Distribution theory predicts a fitness
-equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury et al. 2015).
+This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987; Bradbury, Vehrencamp, and Clifton 2015).
+Ideal Free Distribution theory predicts a fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury et al. 2015).
 Islands act as discrete habitat patches in this case, but the costs associated with swimming create a trade-off when moving between patches.
 For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns and movement remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.

 ## Predator avoidance